Here are some general FAQs. Find more detailed resources on how to use the site at:

 How do I register?

-You can only register if your school is taking part in the event.
+You can only register if your school is taking part in the activity.
 If so, you should get an access code card from your teacher.
 You need to enter the access code from that card on the website homepage and pick your own username and password – write them down so you don’t forget them.

-If your school is not taking part, nag your teacher to sign up for the next event!
+If your school is not taking part, nag your teacher to sign up for the next activity!
 But don’t give your teacher too much of a hard time – spaces are limited, maybe they did try to get you in.
 Get them to apply for the next one.
 If you are a teacher you may want to talk to your Head of Department.
-Teachers can register your interest in the next event on the teacher sign up page.
+Teachers can register your interest in the next activity on the teacher sign up page.

 How do I log in?